MwauraMargaret/job-application-tracker-group8/README.md

 A Django REST Framework project for managing job applications where recruiters can create companies and jobs, applicants can apply for jobs and attend interviews and admins oversee the whole system.

-Here is the project home page:
+The project home page:

 ![Homepage](images/homepage.png)
 ---

 ## Group Members
-- 149264 Mwaura Margaret Wambui
+- 149264 Mwaura, Margaret Wambui
-- 150321 Ndumbe Stanley Munene
+- 150321 Ndumbe, Stanley Munene
-- 150668 Ndung’u Victor Kahindo
+- 150668 Ndung’u, Victor Kahindo
 - 150851 Ndeti, Melissa Mwende

 ---